alessio94/easyjet-leptons-met/EasyjetHub/python/output/ttree/README.md

 Systematics can be switched only only for certain variables using the `systs_only_for` attribute of the `BranchManager`.
 Conversely, systematics can we switched off for certain variables using the `syst_not_for` attribute.
 The former takes precedence.
-Setting the `write_object_systs_only_for_pt` flag only stores systematic variations for pt/Et-related branches.
+Setting the `slim_variables_with_syst` flag only stores systematic variations for pt/Et-related branches.

 Setting the `do_overlap_removal` flag inserts `OR` into the output prefix, and uses the overlap-removed container:
 ```python